 Field Notes About Ageism by I on Image

 Ageism means stereotyping and discriminating against individuals or groups on the basis of their age.
-In many countries people are protected by law against discrimination by age, gender, ethnic background, sexual orientation, disabilities etc. but in practice there are sneaky ways to go around the law.
-Discrimination at workplace and during hiring process can be difficult to prove.
+In many countries people are protected by law against discrimination by age, gender, ethnic background, sexual orientation, disabilities etc. Sadly there are sneaky ways to go around the law.
+Discrimination at workplace and during hiring process can be difficult and time consuming to prove.

 Global studies show that especially women are facing persistent age discrimination at the workplace as they get older.
-This Financial Times article from December 2018 quotes Professor Lynda Gratton, co-author of The 100 Year Life: Living and Work in an Age of Longevity, “ageism at work began at 40 for women and 45 for men”.
+This Financial Times article from December 2018 quotes Professor Lynda Gratton:

 A wonderful line of spectacular women who I am proud to call my friends, clients and business partners are now +40.
 For me it feels impossible to imagine that these amazing, witty, multi-talented, highly educated and very experienced women are approaching, or actually already past, a point in their life where they are no longer considered valuable, desirable or worth investing in.

 I am sad to acknowledge that ageism is a real problem for women, and men too, in the workplace.
 Empowering women over (and below!) a certain age, mothers, ethnic minorities is an absolute must in order to prep your business for the approaching new decade.
-Women have never been more capable than they are today and reducing them to a product with an expiry date is just an utter waste of fabulous resources.
+Women have never been more capable than they are today.
+Reducing them to a product with an expiry date is just an utter waste of fabulous resources.

 In these field notes about ageism I am giving you some valuable tips on how to take ownership of your own image, no matter what age you are, and helping you to turn your age into an advantage rather than a liability.
 I want to help you to be the best version of yourself at all ages.